+Name of student: Year group:

+Please answer the following questions if you wish to withdraw your child from the sex education elements of our whole school Relationships, Sex and Health Education provision:

-, Name of student: Year group: ear group: to withdraw your child fro and Health Education pro 1.
-Which sex education topics do you wish to wit thdraw your child from?
-2. Why do you wish to w withdraw your child from t these topics?
-3. How do you intend to provide information and guidance on this topic(s) at home? further with a member of our Senior Leadership G ur child will not take part i ed into the Academy to di Group and Curriculum for L n any lessons covering a ife Lead Teacher.
-We education' when they are provide a 'catch-up' prog e within 3 terms of their 16 back in to learning about 6 th birthday.
-If this is the c topics they have missed.
-20). ase, the Academy will For further information, p lease see the Academy I Relationships, Sex and He ealth Education policy.
-Date of meeting: Meeting with: Following this meeting I do / do not want to withdr aw my child from sex edu cation.
+- 1. Which sex education topics do you wish to withdraw your child from? - 2.
+Why do you wish to withdraw your child from these topics? - 3.
+How do you intend to provide information and guidance on this topic(s) at home?

+Once we have received this form, you will be invited into the Academy to discuss these questions further with a member of our Senior Leadership Group and Curriculum for Life Lead Teacher.
+We can only confirm that your child will not take part in any lessons covering a topic classified as 'sex education' once this meeting has taken place.

+Please be aware that your child has a right to opt back in to learning about topics classified as 'sex education' when they are within 3 terms of their 16th birthday.
+If this is the case, the Academy will provide a 'catch-up' programme to inform them of topics they have missed.
+This is part of the Department for Education statutory guidance (2020).

+For further information, please see the Academy Relationships, Sex and Health Education policy.

+Date of meeting: Meeting with:

+Following this meeting I do / do not want to withdraw my child from sex education.

 Printed name: Relationship with child: Signed: Date: